DaveBackus/Data_Bootcamp/Markdown/bootcamp_mini_2015.md

 Where we're headed
 * Think of a picture you'd like to produce -- a "visualization"
 * And about what data you'll need
-* And about the coding skills to get there
+* And the coding skills to get there

 Rules to live by
 * **Ask for help**.
 Raise your hand if you have a question, or don't follow what we're doing.